Capitains/flask-capitains-nemo/docs/Nemo.chunker.rst

 ********************************************************

 A chunker should take always at least two positional arguments :

 - The first one will be the version, based on a MyCapytains.resources.inventory.Text class.
-It contains informations about t the citation scheme for example.
+It contains informations about the citation scheme for example.
 - The second one is a callback function that the chunker can use to retrieve the valid references.
 This callback itself takes a parameters named level.
 This callback corresponds to a MyCapytains.resources.texts.api.getValidReff() method.
 It returns a list of string based urns.